Search for content, post, videos

-One day last October that single-minded focus was interrupted by a five a.m. phone call from the Nobel Prize Committee.
-Before the call got disconnected and she had to call back, Strickland, 59, a professor at the University of Waterloo in Canada, was told that she and Professor Gérard Mourou of France were sharing one-half of the 2018 Physics Prize for their development of Chirped Pulse Amplification (CPA), a technique that revolutionized the field of high-intensity laser science.
+One day in October 2018 that single-minded focus was interrupted by a five a.m. phone call from the Nobel Prize Committee.
+Before the call got disconnected and she had to call back, Strickland, at the time 59 years old, a professor at the University of Waterloo in Canada, was told that she and Professor Gérard Mourou of France were sharing one-half of the 2018 Physics Prize for their development of Chirped Pulse Amplification (CPA), a technique that revolutionized the field of high-intensity laser science.

 Donna Strickland